-Example 5: Gary had a lucky 3-cent postage stamp that he carried in his wallet.
+Example 4: Gary had a lucky 3-cent postage stamp that he carried in his wallet.
 A friend admired it, so Gary sold it to him for \$0.03, unaware that it was worth more.
 The friend sold it to a stamp dealer for \$7,300.
 When Gary applies for Medicaid, this divestment will be disregarded.

-- 6. The agency determines that denial of eligibility would result in undue hardship for the person (see Section 22.4 Undue Hardship).

-- 7. The institutionalized person or his or her spouse divests homestead property to his or her:

-- a.
-Spouse

-- b.
-Child who meets at least one of the following conditions/situations:

-- Under 21 years of age

-OR

-- Blind

-OR

-- Permanently and totally disabled OR

-- Been residing in the institutionalized person's home for at least two years immediately before the person moved to a medical institution, and provided care to him or her which permitted him or her to reside at home rather than in the institution.
+- 6. The agency determines that denial of eligibility would result in undue hardship for the person (see Section 22.4 Undue Hardship). - 7.
+The institutionalized person or his or her spouse divests homestead property to his or her: - a.
+Spouse - b.
+Child who meets at least one of the following conditions/situations: - Is younger than 21 years old - Is blind - Is permanently and totally disabled - Has been residing in the institutionalized person's home for at least two years immediately before the person moved to a medical institution, and provided care to him or her which permitted him or her to reside at home rather than in the institution.
 This care must have been provided for the entire two years immediately before the person moved to a medical institution.
 Get a notarized statement that the person was able to remain in his or her home because of the care provided by the child.